joelsita/project-one/README.md

   </tbody>
 </table>

+##Responsive testing

+## Libraries and Programs:
+-Used Visual Studio Code  as editor.
+- Used Font Awesome for the social media icons.
+- Used GitHub as version control to add, commit and push to repository
+- Google fonts were used for the fonts.
+- Used balsamiq for wireframes
+- Google Chrome
+- Firefox (For testing purpose)
+- MS Edge (For purpose)

+# Technologies Used
+## Languages
+languages used: HTML and CSS3.

 ### Reference

 ### Acknowledgements
 I would like to thank my mentor Spence for the help and support.
 I would like to also thank my wife, family and friend for the incrediably support support they have showed me during this project by doing all the testing for me.